Cloudera AI upgrades using Backup/Restore

 Additionally, the Backup/Restore feature does not perform a backup of NFS.

-Steps to upgrade workspaces using Backup/Restore
+Steps to upgrade workbenches using Backup/Restore

-Step 1 : Backing up the workspace
+Step 1 : Backing up the workbench

-Backing up AWS workspace
+Backing up AWS workbench

-Similarly, if the user suspects that the EFS is too large to be restored within the default 12 hours, custom restore timeouts can be set in the advanced settings during restoring an AWS workspace from a backup snapshot through the UI.
+Similarly, if the user suspects that the EFS is too large to be restored within the default 12 hours, custom restore timeouts can be set in the advanced settings during restoring an AWS workbench from a backup snapshot through the UI.

 Tracking running backups on AWS